 A study done at McMaster University in Canada using the Zona Plus showed a reduction of blood pressure from around 5 to 19 points systolic and a slightly lower average for diastolic.

-The Zona Plus is pretty pricey, around $600.
+The Zona Plus 3 is expensive.

 You may want to experiment with a good old fashion low tech spring handgrip.
 All you have to do is give it your best estimate of what your 30 percent grip is and hold it for the two minutes.
 Just be careful, gripping too tightly and for too long can have the reverse effect on your blood pressure by pumping it up.

 Here’s some good news about using the cheaper handgrip: That same Canadian University, McMaster included in the study older folks with normal blood pressure and trained only three times a week for eight weeks using the low-tech handgrip had a pretty good drop in both systolic and diastolic blood pressure-10 and 3 points respectively.

 If you decide to go low tech here are a few guidelines and product suggestions to help you get a better grip on how to go about this. 🙂

 You may want to get the lowest resistance handgrip and if you squeeze and hold at about the halfway point, you should be squeezing at moderate intensity.

 This may be a little more difficult because there will be a larger spread in strength among you.
 In your case, you want to get a moderate resistance handgrip, and like the women, squeeze and hold at the halfway point.
 However, moderate resistance could be higher for some folks and lower for others.
 Best advice, find a store or place where you can try-before-you-buy.